mtango99/thesis/README.md

 Fri 3/19
 -Main model
+-Model that preprocesses land cover data (aggregation) -Help! part of models
+-Map input layers
--Model that preprocesses land cover data (aggregation) -Model instructions (added how to add lakes to land cover layer) -RF and GLM R code
+-Model instructions (added how to add lakes to land cover layer) *FINALIZE -RF and GLM R code
--Spring Symposium application due 3/23 (send blurb for approval)
+-Spring Symposium application due 3/23 (send blurb for approval) -Put everything into the repository
+-*Raw data is in "private" because too big for GitHub (can put in Midd repository?)

 Week 6
 Fri 4/9	-Thesis draft